Local stability in a transient Markov chain: Local stability of transient Markov chains

 \begin{remark}

-If one thinks of $X_2(n)$ as being an autonomous Markov chain, then condition 1 of the lemma above means that $X_2(n)$ is transient.
+If one thinks of $X_2(n)$ as being an autonomous Markov chain, then Condition 1 of the proposition above means that $X_2(n)$ is transient.
 A natural question is what happens if we replace this condition with the requirement that $X_2(n)$ is null-recurrent.
 The results of \cite{goodman-massey:84} hold in the case that some of the nodes in a Jackson network have service rates which are exactly equal to the arrival rates.
-The question arises whether this could be proven for a general two-component state Markov chain, i.e. whether the lemma above is valid if one replaces condition 1 with the convergence of $X_2(n)$ to infinity in distribution.
+The question arises whether this could be proven for a general two-component state Markov chain, i.e. whether the proposition above is valid if one replaces Condition 1 with the convergence of $X_2(n)$ to infinity in distribution.

 The proofs in \cite{goodman-massey:84} are based on the monotonicity of the network, and the convergence of the distribution of $X_1(n)$ to the natural limiting one will indeed hold for all specific models exhibiting such monotonicity.
-A relatively general statement (Lemma 2) and its proof are given below.
+A relatively general statement (Proposition 2) and its proof are given below.
+However, such a convergence does not hold in general, and here is an example.